 returns "true".'Z' LT 'AA'

-Thus we really don't know what collation sequence is
+Thus in the end we really don't know what collation sequence is

 Character expressions consist of text delimited by single-quotes,